Introduction of Timeline Tracks for Video & Audio

 Adding and moving Timeline Tracks

-Click to add additional video tracks and/or audio tracks in the Track Manager.
+Click to add additional video, audio, or effect tracks in the Track Manager.

 You can also right click on the timeline and select Add Tracks.
 To remove unwanted tracks that don’t contain any media, just right click and select Remove Empty Tracks.